 But don’t wrap your head around the statistics; often, the situation is contextual.
 For example, there are a lot of positive employee turnover scenarios.
 Such as; gaining fresh ideas and improving diversity.

-Hereafter, we will go through some of the potential factors of your high turnover rate and how to try and reduce it.
+Hereafter, we will go through some of the potential factors of your high turnover rate and how to try and decrease it.

 Human beings are social by nature.
 Therefore, they need to nurture everyday relationships and be a part of a community.
 That is when they can truly thrive.
 Employees could often feel separated from their company.
 Maybe they don’t feel like part of your culture or find it challenging to fit in.
 Often, this problem is ignored, but it is also crucial to employees’ productivity and satisfaction.
 According to a McKinsey report, well-connected teams see a productivity increase of 20-25%.